nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 1. Should the error be caught in `MathSender` or `MathReceiver`?

-1. Suppose the design says that `MathSender` catches the error, and so never sends requests to `MathReceiver` to divide by zero.
+1. Suppose the design says that `MathSender` catches the error, and so it never sends requests to `MathReceiver` to divide by zero.
-What if anything should `MathReceiver` do if it receives a divide by zero request?
+What should `MathReceiver` do if it receives a divide by zero request?
 Carry out the operation normally?
 Emit a warning?